Hiring Staff and Pricing Strategy

 Do you know the difference between Mark-Up and Margin?

-Probably the most common pricing strategy when selling products (Retail) is the Cost - Plus pricing model.
+Probably the most common pricing strategy when selling products (retail) is the Cost - Plus pricing model.

-You add the costs of your materials and overheads e.g. rent and electricity
+If you are manufacturing the products yourself, you add the costs of your materials and overheads e.g. rent and electricity

 Then divide your total costs by the number of units that you are making